brodaclop/metatholm/src/lib/lore/world/concepts/character_en.md

 In this game player characters are all "vagabonds".
 The vagabond falls outside normal society in most countries, without rights but without obligations too.
 In a way player characters were born for adventuring.
 Although their physical and mental abilities ostensibly don't surpass other people's, their life force and their magic makes them stand out.

+## Patron

+Whether this is the reason or the result of being shunned by society, your character represents an otherworldy [patron](character:patron) who must be chosen when the character is created.
+You can then attempt to play your character according to the values of your chosen patron, and doing so will be rewarded by the Game Master by granting you [spirit animal](character:spirit_animals) followers.

 ## Abilities

 Every player character has 4 [(base) abilities](character:abilities).
-These are innate and (almost) never change throughout the chracter's life.
+These are innate and almost never change throughout the chracter's life.
 Their value is between 0 and 10.

 Unlike in many other similar games, the role of these abilities is fairly limited: their sole purpose is to indicate how easily or otherwise the character can learn certain skills.
 A further difference is that in certain cases lower ability scores are more advantageous than higher ones.
 Which skill relies on which ability and whether it has a positive or negative effect can be found out from the description of the individual abilities ([Build](ability:build), [Activity](ability:activity), [Presence](ability:presence), [Magic](ability:magic))